Deadline time as Japan's Olympus struggles to survive

-TOKYO Dec 14 Japan's scandal-ridden Olympus Corp faces one of its biggest challenges to survive as an independent company on Wednesday, when it must meet a deadline to file its second-quarter results or be delisted from the Tokyo stock exchange.
+TOKYO Japan's scandal-ridden Olympus Corp (7733.T) faces one of its biggest challenges to survive as an independent company on Wednesday, when it must meet a deadline to file its second-quarter results or be delisted from the Tokyo stock exchange.

-The 92-year-old maker of cameras and medical equipment has been engulfed by a $1.7 billion accounting fraud, one of Japan's worst corporate scandals, and has vowed to iron out its accounts in the eagerly awaited filing due later in the day.
+The 92-year-old maker of cameras and medical equipment has been engulfed by a $1.7 billion (1 billion pound) accounting fraud, one of Japan's worst corporate scandals, and has vowed to iron out its accounts in the eagerly awaited filing due later in the day.

 If it fails to deliver its results to the Tokyo Stock Exchange, it would automatically lose its listing and be cut off from equity capital markets, a humiliation that would put it under pressure to sell off core assets.